microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### P1 Goals

-1. Microsoft.UI.Xaml includes controls to support independent scrolling and zooming like the ScrollViewer/ScrollContentPresenter do in Windows.UI.Xaml.
+1. Microsoft.UI.Xaml includes controls to support independent scrolling and zooming like the ScrollViewer/ScrollContentPresenter do in Windows.UI.Xaml and Microsoft.UI.Xaml.

 2. In the long term, these Microsoft.UI.Xaml scrolling/zooming controls can replace the ScrollViewer/ScrollContentPresenter used by some existing controls like the TextBox.